yxes/beer_after_prohibition/README.md

 * 1937
 * 1941

-this will reveal the entire process of designing the app and the iterations that I went through as it was being developed.
+This will reveal the entire process of designing the app and the iterations that I went through as it was being developed.

 ## <a name="Motivation"></a> MOTIVATION